ampproject/amphtml/extensions/amp-story/amp-story.md

   * Text box
   * Portrait and landscape cards

-To use these new components, include an `<amp-story-bookend>` tag as the child of your `<amp-story>` with the required attributes like so:
+To use these new components, include an `<amp-story-bookend>` tag as the last child of your `<amp-story>` with the required attributes like so:

 ```html
 <amp-story standalone>